 - 1.1 Mission Statement: The mission of the West Virginia Purchasing Division is to provide valued services to our customers by making sound and effective decisions in accordance with state law.
 As a customer-driven organization, we strive to exercise prudent and fair spending practices in acquiring quality goods and services in a timely fashion at the lowest possible price; to continually improve the services we offer to maximize the efficiency of state government; and to provide leadership and guidance to our customers state agencies, vendors, legislators and the general public while building lasting business relationships. - 1.2 Statutory Authorization: The Purchasing Division was created and its duties defined in W. Va.
 Code § 5A-3-1 et seq.
 According to the Code, "the Purchasing Division was created for the purpose of establishing centralized offices to provide purchasing and travel services to the various state agencies."
 The Purchasing Division offers many other services to state agencies, political subdivisions and the vendor community.
 These services include but are not limited to acquisition and contract administration, disposal and redistribution of surplus property, travel management, purchase order encumbrance, and inventory management. - 1.3 Regulatory Authorization: The Purchasing Division functions in adherence to its W. Va.
 CSR § 148-1-1 through 14.
 This link to the Purchasing Division's Legislative Rule can be found in Appendix A and serves as an explanation and clarification of operative procedures for the purchase of commodities and services by the Purchasing Division.
-It applies to all spending units of state government, except those statutorily exempted. - 1.4 Required Compliance with Handbook: State procurement officers and their support staff are required to abide by this handbook to perform procurement and other related activities. - 1.5 Role of the Procurement Officer: All purchases must be approved by the secretary or head of the spending unit, or a designee, whose name must be filed with the Director, in accordance with the W. Va.
+It applies to all spending units of state government, except those statutorily exempted.
+Exempted spending units are required to follow these rules if they have not established their own rules pursuant to W. Va.
+Code § 5A-1-12. - 1.4 Required Compliance with Handbook: State procurement officers and their support staff are required to abide by this handbook to perform procurement and other related activities.

+1.5 Role of the Procurement Officer: All purchases must be approved by the secretary or head of the spending unit, or a designee, whose name must be filed with the Director, in accordance with the W. Va.
 CSR § 148-1-3.
 The person(s) named, recognized as the agency designated procurement officer, must take at least 10 hours each fiscal year of available purchasing training.
 Each spending unit must process all purchases through this person(s), who should review all specifications and documentation for compliance prior to submitting to the Purchasing Division.